Adult Learning 101: If you aim to sell online courses, you need to give yourself a crash course in this topic. Today.

 5. Adult learners tend to be life-centered (or task-centered, or problem-centered) rather than subject or content-centered

 This is really an extension of the point above, in my mind.
 Most of us, once we have a mortgage and a car payment on our hands, have limited interested in knowing stuff just for the sake of knowing stuff.
 Google can handle that.

 As a result, when we are engaged in the process of learning, we don’t simply want more information or content.
 We want to do things with that content that seem meaningful.
 This is one of the reasons the case study method is so popular in business schools like Harvard’s.
 Give your learner’s cases.
 Give them brief assignments that enable them to apply their new knowledge in the context of their own lives.
 Don’t shy away from testing them occasionally.
 All of these approaches help you move beyond content and into application of learning.

 6. Adults are typically more responsive to internal motivators (job satisfaction, self esteem, quality of life, etc.) than external motivators (promotions, higher salaries, etc.)

-Yes, it’s that whole motivation thing once again.
+Yes, it’s that whole motivation thing once again – and it is a core part of Adult Learning 101.
 As Dan Pink made so clear in his best-selling book Drive, most of us just aren’t all that motivated by the material rewards or empty titles that have been the main tools managers (and many teachers) have relied on for eons.
-Circle back to point #1 above – you have to get at the “why” to really understand movitvation.
+Circle back to point #1 above – you have to get at the “why” to really understand motivation.